Super Consigning 101Consignors earn 70%!

 - Amounts can only be in whole dollar amounts.

-- Once you are finished all with all dollar amounts, click “Submit Barcode Order”.
+- Once you are finished with adding all dollar amounts, click “Submit Barcode Order”.

 - A message will appear, in the middle of the message click “Display Barcode Labels For Printing”.